All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 Don't leave us here to all be murdered.

-But we're fine being the some of them are saying, look, we're here, we're gonna fight to the death.
+But we're fine being the, some of them are saying, look, we're here.

-But instead of leaving billions of dollars of weapons to the Taliban that killed all those Americans on uh September 11th, how about bringing us some of those weapons and airdropping them in the valley there, Pangiers, and we will fight our way back again.
+But instead of leaving billions of dollars of weapons to the Taliban that killed all those Americans on September 11th, how about bringing us some of those weapons and airdropping them in the valley there at Pangiers?

 But if you leave all the weapons with the Taliban, we're dead.

-They're gonna use them to hit you worse than you ever got hit on 9-11, and then when you come back, there won't be anybody alive here in Afghanistan to help you.
+And then when you come back, there won't be anybody alive here in Afghanistan to help you.

 I've met with those people a number of times.

-They're our friends, and that is who Biden is just leaving to be murdered.
+And that is who Biden is just leaving to be murdered.

 Jim Banks.

-I I can't say it better than that.
+I can't say it better than that.

-It's it's an absolute shame.
+It's an absolute shame.

-Yes, I do, and I think the number is higher than two fifty, but let me put uh a little asterisk to that inevitability.
+Yes, I do, and I think the number is higher than 250.

-It's the only reason, Sean, it's inevitable, is because Biden is determined to be gone at this arbitrary date and time, midnight tomorrow.
+It's the only reason, Sean, it's inevitable is because Biden is determined to be gone at this arbitrary date and time, midnight tomorrow.

 If he just or whoever is by the way, let me give you the exact time.

-It will be 329 Eastern time tomorrow, 1230, 1229 Pacific Coast time tomorrow.
+It will be 3.29 Eastern Time tomorrow, 12.30, 12.29 Pacific Coast time tomorrow.

-So the first half hour of this program is the last half hour, and by that time, yeah, every of our final military presence will be gone, all diplomatic presence will be gone, and any American left there will be behind enemy lines, and unless they can somehow find their way north to where the vice president of Afghanistan, which I interviewed who I interviewed on Friday night on TV.
+And unless they can somehow find their way north to where the vice president of Afghanistan, which I interviewed, who I interviewed on Friday night on TV.

 Yes, you did.

-That was great.
+That was cool.

-Now, you would have thought that if we're going to leave $83 billion in drones and Black Hawk helicopters, 208 aircraft in total, night goggle visions, munitions, guns, etc., you might think uh that we would have given it to to the resistance in the North that what when I asked the now acting president of Afghanistan on Friday whether or not he would ensure the safe passage of any American left behind, his answer was yes,
+You might think that we would have given it to the resistance in the north that when I asked the now acting president of Afghanistan on Friday whether or not he would ensure the safe passage of any American left behind, his answer was yes, he would.

 Yes, he would.

-But it is incredible that he is basically given more uh helicopters, for example, more weapons to the Taliban that brought about the death of 3,000 people, burned some alive, some had to jump to their death to keep burning.
+But it is incredible that he is basically given more helicopters, for example, more weapons to the Taliban that brought about the death of 3,000 people, burned some alive, some had to jump to their death to keep burning.

 Those murdering thugs, he's left them more weapons than he's been willing to sell to Australia.